ikmartin/ikmartin.github.io/pages/blog/goals2023/index.md

 - Choose an advisor

 #### Complete at least 1/3 of the exercises in Chapters II and III of Hartshorne.
 I've been working through Hartshorne sporadically over the past two years.
 It's time to wade through it earnestly.
 There are a total of **222 exercises** between chapters II and III of Hartshorne, so I'll need to complete **74 exercises** by May.
-That's about **2 exercises 3 days**.
+That's about **2 exercises every 3 days**.

 #### Complete the preliminary exam and course requirements for the Ph.D.
 UT Austin's math Ph.D. program requires students to complete 7 preliminary courses in order to advance to the second stage of the Ph.D., and at least 3 of those courses by exam.
 I've finished one exam and two courses at the time of this writing.
 I think I'll receive credit for 3 courses I completed at Utah and will take two more exams in January.
 If everything goes perfectly then I will be done quite soon, but in the likely scenario in which I fail at least one of the exams, I will need to study and retake it in either June or August.
 If I am done with this stage of the Ph.D. by Fall 2023, I'll consider that a success.